Real Score

 • 6 or more: Not recommended.
 There is serious room for improvement.
 There are multiple other sticking points that are the cause of the low score.

-• 5 or more: Avoid.
+• Less than 5: Avoid at all costs.
 If you are unable to get a score of 5 with the Real Score Framework, this means either that the competition is not genuine, or it’s not worth playing – or potentially both!

 Notes